|This is an unofficial version.

 "existing agreement" means a collective agreement identified in subsection 9(1) as an existing agreement. (« convention existante »)

-"health region" means a health region as defined in The Regional Health Authorities Act. (« région sanitaire »)
+"health region" means a health region as defined in The Health System Governance and Accountability Act. (« région sanitaire »)

 "Labour Board" means the Manitoba Labour Board continued under The Labour Relations Act. (« Commission »)